A 6.5% advertised yield does not mean the owner keeps 6.5%.

 A 5.0% headline yield on a prime Tokyo near-new steel-frame building may translate into approximately 3.7% NOI-like owner-side yield before financing and income tax.
 That can be a strong story — not because 5.0% is high, but because 5.0% in the right location, with the right structure, may be more valuable than a higher headline yield in a weaker asset.

 A weak 5.0% asset is mediocre.
 A prime-location 5.0% steel-frame building can be excellent.
-This is one of the areas where Ken Aoki Property Advisory can add clear value: selecting income assets where yield, location, financing, and future exit still work together.
+This is one of the areas where our advisory can add clear value: selecting income assets where yield, location, financing, and future exit still work together.

 Greater Tokyo Selected Building